What is Align?

 How do I invite my colleagues?

 When you set up the exercise, you’ll be prompted to invite people either via email or by sharing a link with them.
 We recommend inviting by email so we can notify you when all teammates have completed the exercise.
-Inviting by email also sends automated reminders to anyone who does not complete with the first invite.
+Inviting by email also sends automated reminders to anyone who does not complete the first invite.

 How are the results calculated?
 (What does the red-yellow-green categorization mean?)